Film & TV Tax Credit Program 2.0

-- Discuss options with CFC – Contact Nancy Rae Stone and Brenda Blair.
+- Discuss options with CFC – Contact Program Director Nancy Rae Stone.

 - The CFC will facilitate contact with high schools, community colleges, and/or career based learning programs for Paid Internships, Faculty Externships, Studio Employment & Professional Skills Tours, and Classroom Workshop & Events.

-- Once a decision has been made, fill out appropriate verification form with intended activity and e-mail to the CFC Incentives Program.
+- Once a decision has been made, fill out appropriate verification form with intended activity and e-mail to the CFC Incentive Program.